 How Much Can You Get from a Kearny Mesa Sexual Abuse Lawsuit?

-Survivors of sexual abuse at Kearny Mesa Juvenile Detention Facility may be entitled to significant financial compensation through civil lawsuits against San Diego County.
-The most useful comparison comes from Los Angeles County, where similar claims involving juvenile hall abuse resulted in an average payout of approximately $600,000 per survivor.
-That settlement has become the standard by which other institutional abuse cases in California are being measured, and it is widely expected that San Diego County will follow a similar approach.
+Survivors of sexual abuse at Kearny Mesa Juvenile Detention Facility may be entitled to significant compensation through civil lawsuits against San Diego County.
+The clearest comparison comes from Los Angeles County, which in 2025 approved a historic $4 billion settlement averaging nearly $600,000 per survivor.
+That figure now serves as the benchmark for institutional abuse cases in California, and there is no reason to believe San Diego will approach these cases any differently.

-Third, the survivor’s age at the time of the abuse plays a role in valuation.
-When abuse occurs at a younger age, the long-term impact tends to be more severe.
-The legal system recognizes this, and it is often reflected in higher compensation amounts.
+Third, the survivor’s age at the time of the abuse is significant.
+Abuse at a younger age typically carries greater lifelong impact, which the legal system often reflects in higher settlement amounts.

 Consolidated Litigation, Not Class Action Lawsuit